ni/install-systemlink-enterprise/release-notes/2023-04/README.md

 ## New Features and Behavior changes

-- You can use data spaces to find and visualize a subset of your test result data.
+- You can use data spaces to find and visualize a subset of your Test Insights result data.
 This allows you to interactively slice data to diagnose issues or discover trends that may not obvious without visual inspection.

 - The DataFrame Service uses streaming data deserialization, which allows you to use larger batch sizes (more rows per write).